-The Marine Council - nearly 50 years in the making!
+The Marine Council - more than 50 years in the making!

 In the late 1960's and early to mid-1970's, boating in Miami was still very seasonal; the "snowbirds", as they were called - boat owners from mostly New England, the Northeast, nd Canada, plus some from the Midwest - brought themselves and their boats to South Florida (and especially Miami) in the fall, stayed down here for most (or all) of the winter, then migrated back north in the spring.
 The "locals" were then left with Biscayne Bay and surrounding waters (including the Bahamas) to themselves - and their boats - in the hot and humid summer months.
 Marine businesses in Miami flourished from October through April, then hit the doldrums during the summer right through September.

 The Marine Council - or The Marine Council of Greater Miami, as it was originally named - was founded forty years ago (1968, to be exact).
 To put that date in proper perspective, one should realize that: